-This advice was incredibly unnecessary to a kid that made a heck of a lot better choices to a daily basis then I did at that age.
-But I said it because it was a quote from Freaky Friday and for some reason it was stuck in my head.
+This advice was incredibly unnecessary to a kid that made a heck of a lot better choices on a daily basis than I did at that age.
+But I said it because it was a quote from Freaky Friday and for some reason, it was stuck in my head.
 Occasionally, I’d add, “Better to be late than to be the late” a quote from the Jerusalem Post years ago and it seemed fitting especially when she started driving herself to school.

-In those early a.m. moments before the cold air rushed in our warm hallway and then the door slammed, I would always look my daughter from head to toe.
+In those early a.m. moments, before the cold air rushed in our warm hallway and then the door slammed, I would always look at my daughter from head to toe.
 It wasn’t deliberate but it was instinctual.
 I just needed to take her in before she left for the day.

 Now that she is away at college, I crave the minutia of our past life together.
 From our morning routines to our afternoon recaps — I miss the small things that are impossible to capture in texts and phone calls.

-With our best tips for how to parent a teen or college student….Now, the Grown and Flown book is in paperback!
+With our best tips for how to parent a teen…Now, the Grown and Flown book is in paperback!